dhruvhaldar/LunaBloom/README.md

 - See your average period duration
 - Track the number of periods logged
 - Get predictions for your next period and ovulation
+- Monitor cycle regularity over time

+### 💾 Data Management
+- Export your data as JSON for backup
+- Import data from previous backups
+- Cross-device data synchronization

 ## 🌈 Why LunaBloom?

 LunaBloom is more than just a menstrual tracking app; it's a supportive friend that empowers you to take control of your reproductive health.
 Our user-friendly interface, personalized features, and AI assistance make managing your menstrual cycle a breeze.
 Join the LunaBloom community and embark on a journey of self-discovery and well-being.

+## 🔒 Data Privacy & Security

+Your privacy is the top priority.
+All data is:
+- Stored locally on your device
+- Encrypted for security
+- Never shared without your explicit permission
+- Backed up securely when you choose to export